aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

         (/ (cdr x) g)))
 ```

 The difference between this implementation and the previous one lies in when we compute the `gcd`.
 If in our typical use of rational numbers we access the numerators and denominators of the same rational numbers many times, it would be preferable to compute the `gcd` when the rational numbers are constructed.
-If not, we may be better off waiting until access time to compute the `gdc`.
+If not, we may be better off waiting until access time to compute the `gcd`.
 In any case, when we change from one representation to the other, the procedures `add-rat`, `sub-rat`, and so on do not have to be modified at all.

 Constraining the dependence on the representation to a few interface procedures helps us design programs as well as modify them, because it allows us to maintain the flexibility to consider alternate implementations.
 To continue with our simple example, suppose we are designing a rational-number package and we can't decide initially whether to perform the `gcd` at construction time or at selection time.
 The data-abstraction methodology gives us a way to defer that decision without losing the ability to make progress on the rest of the system.